Not a Collaborator or a Supervisor, but an Assistant: Striking the Balance Between Efficiency and Ownership in AI-incorporated Qualitative Data Analysis: Related Work

-However, the integration of AI is not without its own set of challenges.
+\revdel{However, the integration of AI is not without its own set of challenges.
 Current topic models, for example, may generate low-quality topics or topics that misalign with existing domain knowledge, thereby potentially reducing the accuracy of analytical outcomes \cite{smith2018closing}.
 Moreover, qualitative researchers expressed reservations about the automation of thematic analysis.
 As Evers notes \cite{evers2018current}, qualitative research values not just patterns but also subtle differences in meaning and even the absence of certain utterances, aspects that fully automated systems might overlook.
 While advanced AI models like GPT-4 show potential for rapid prototyping via prompt engineering to get better results in qualitative coding, they still fall short in tasks requiring nuanced data interpretation \cite{kirsten2024}.
-Similarly, Gao et al. highlighted user reluctance to overly rely on AI for complex analyses like paragraph-level coding, observing a tendency for researchers to reuse previous codes, which can result in shallower interpretive coding \cite{Gao2023CoAIcoder}.
+Consistent with these concerns about AI’s limitations in nuanced interpretation, Gao et al. showed that while AI-mediated coding can improve efficiency and agreement in early stages, it may also encourage researchers to reuse existing codes and converge too quickly, leading to a ``shallow agreement'' where researchers accept the AI's first suggestion rather than critically engaging with the text to develop rich, novel interpretations. \cite{Gao2023CoAIcoder}.
+Similarly, Gao et al. highlighted user reluctance to overly rely on AI for complex analyses like paragraph-level coding, observing a tendency for researchers to reuse previous codes, which can result in shallower interpretive coding.}

-Our research extends the existing body of work on human-AI collaboration in QDA that have laid foundational groundwork by exploring researcher needs and potential AI roles as well as demonstrated enhanced efficiency of related systems \cite{jiang2021, feuston2021human_ai_collab, riet2021}.
-More specifically, we focus on the desired degree of delegation based on Lubars and Tan's framework \cite{lubars2019delegability} and investigate how qualitative researchers' view on human-AI collaboration in QDA differs from current human collaboration in QDA.
+Despite these collaborative advances, significant challenges remain regarding the depth of interpretation.
+Qualitative research values subtle differences in meaning and the absence of utterances \cite{evers2018current}, nuance that current models often miss \cite{smith2018closing, kirsten2024}.
+This tension between efficiency and interpretive depth remains a central hurdle in Human-AI QDA.
+Our research extends \revchg{the existing body of work on human-AI collaboration in QDA that have laid foundational groundwork by exploring researcher needs and potential AI roles as well as demonstrated enhanced efficiency of related systems \cite{jiang2021, feuston2021human_ai_collab, riet2021}.
+More specifically, we focus on the desired degree of delegation based on Lubars and Tan's framework \cite{lubars2019delegability} and investigate how qualitative researchers' view on human-AI collaboration in QDA differs from current human collaboration in QDA.}{this groundwork by focusing specifically on the \textit{mechanisms of delegation}.
+Building on Lubars and Tan's framework \cite{lubars2019delegability}, we investigate whether researchers view the ``AI partner'' similarly to a human collaborator (requiring negotiation) or a research assistant (requiring supervision), and how these views shape the desired ``collaborative contract'' in QDA workflows.}